 Picture: Come show off your surfing skills at our SurfStream® Surf Simulator in Beaches Turks & Caicos.

 The Caribbean is one of the best places in the world to go for waterpark family vacations.
 In Turks & Caicos you’ll find the Pirates Island Waterpark.
 This experience revolves around enormous water slides, multiple pools, water cannons, whirlpools and swim-up soda bars.
-You and the kids can also meander down the lazy river, or you can watch as they try the Caribbean’s only surf simulator.
-It’s hard to lose when selecting an option as exciting as this for your family getaway!
+You and the kids can also meander down the lazy river, or you can watch as they try the Caribbean’s original surf simulator.
+It’s the ideal family getaway and the perfect vacation spot for teenagers to have fun!

 Picture: Every water sport imaginable is included along with top-of-the-line equipment and professional instruction.

 Beach vacations are often at the top of the list where family vacations are concerned.
 This option is highly ranked because chances of enjoyment are high, and this is a great way to bring all your kids together, no matter their age.
 The Caribbean is synonymous with beach vacations, and in this destination, you’ll find some of the best beaches in the world.
 Here, your teen can live the laid-back beach life and return home bronzed and refreshed.
 Islands like Jamaica and Turks and Caicos promise beach vacations that are well worth the investment.